How to Give Medications to Your Dog or Cat

 Pill Pockets: Greenies Pill Pockets have built-in pouches to easily hide pills and capsules.
 They come in chicken, peanut butter, and hickory smoke flavors.
 You can buy Greenies Pill Pockets online, at local pet stores, and at some veterinary hospitals.

-Crush pills and mix with food: If, despite your best efforts, your dog eats the treat containing a pill and then spits out the pill, you can buy a pill crusher at Walmart or your local pharmacy and use it to crush the tablets and then mix the crushed tablet into a small amount of canned dog food or other treat.
+Crush pills and mix with food: If, despite your best efforts, your dog eats the treat containing a pill and then spits out the pill, you can buy a pill crusher at a local pharmacy, use it to crush the tablets, and then mix the crushed tablet into a small amount of canned dog food or other treat.
 You can then form the canned dog food into a meatball shape and feed it to your dog by hand.
 Pet parents have told me that they hide pills in many different treats including cheese, peanut butter, hot dogs, and liverwurst.
 Whatever treat you choose, I recommend using healthy, low fat options, and I strongly recommend feeding the medicated treat by hand rather than leaving it in the food bowl where the pet may eat around it.

 Pour out contents of capsules: Check with your veterinarian to see if medication prescribed in capsule form can be opened before administration and, if so, you can open the capsule, pour out the powder inside, and then mix the capsule contents into a small amount of canned dog food or other treat so that your dog is not able to find the capsule and spit it out or eat around it.
 You can then form the canned dog food into a meatball shape and feed it to your dog by hand.
 I strongly recommend feeding the medicated treat by hand rather than leaving it in the food bowl where the pet may eat around it.